‘Cash Me Outside’ Wild Child Danielle Bregoli Is Now An MTV Award Nominee

 Bregoli initially shot to internet notoriety following her appearance on a wild child-themed episode of Dr. Phil in late 2015, where she first uttered in response to an audience member about her attitude, “cash me outside, how bow dah (an improperly enunciated take of ‘catch me outside, how ’bout that’)?”

-Since then, the 14-year-old’s name has repeatedly turned up in the headlines for recurrent acts of violence and outright disrespect; including a plane brawl involving Danielle and her mother, Barbara Ann Bregoli, as the Inquisitr reported back in February, another group fight outside of a Florida bar later that same month with her teenage friends, as noted by TMZ, and last but not least, a supposedly unearthed visual of both Bregoli women beating each other up in April of 2017, which was also shared by TMZ.
+Since then, the 14-year-old’s name has repeatedly turned up in the headlines for recurrent acts of violence and outright disrespect, including a plane brawl involving Danielle and her mother, Barbara Ann Bregoli, as the Inquisitr reported back in February and another group fight outside of a Florida bar later that same month with her teenage friends, as noted by TMZ.
+Last but not least, a supposedly unearthed visual of both Bregoli women beating each other up in April of 2017, which was also shared by TMZ.

 Morgan Baila, a journalist for Refinery 24, additionally relays that unlike the majority of “Trending” MTV Award nominees, the “Cash Me Outside” girl is by no means, a celebrity.